json-schema-language/jsl-codegen/README.md

 `jsl-codegen` can output code for the following languages:

 * TypeScript
+* Golang
 * Java

-Each of those links takes you to documentation specific for each language.
-Since each language
+More targets can be added relatively easily.
+Just open a GitHub issue on this project to make a feature request!

 ## Usage

-Run `jsl-codegen --help` for details, but as a quick example, here's how you create some TypeScript from a JSL schema:
+As a quick example, here's how you create some TypeScript from a JSL schema:

 ```bash
 jsl-codegen --ts-out=gen/typescript -- user.json
 ```

-That will output some TypeScript into `gen/typescript`.
+That will output some TypeScript into `gen/typescript/user.ts`.

 ## Example